South Park: Re-rendered episodes

 From its debut in 1997 to the season twelve finale in 2008 the series had been originally produced in standard definition, with a 4:3 aspect ratio.
 In 2009, the series switched to being produced in 16:9 high definition 1080p with the beginning of the thirteenth season.
 All twelve seasons originally produced in standard definition have been remastered by South Park Studios, being fully re-rendered in high definition.
 The aspect ratio of these episodes was converted from 4:3 to 16:9 as well.
 The re-rendered versions were also released on Blu-ray.
 Several of the re-rendered episodes from the earlier seasons have their original uncensored audio tracks; they had previously been released in censored form.
+The series premiere, "Cartman Gets an Anal Probe", is the only episode that was animated using cut-out animation.
+As a result, it retains its original 4:3 aspect ratio, while all other episodes in Season 1 were re-rendered in 16:9 widescreen.
+When the South Park team first started using Alia PowerAnimator, they scanned all the available frames into a high-quality version of the episode, for the purpose of reusing the character textures of the first episode as a base for subsequent episodes.
+Later, during the re-rendering process, they made minor adjustments to the scanned frames to correct errors, including recreating missing frames.

 The fifth-season episode "Super Best Friends", which was pulled from syndication and online streams following the controversy surrounding episode "201", was not released alongside the rest of the season when it was released in HD on iTunes in 2011.
 The episode was later re-rendered and made available for the Blu-ray release of the season that was released on December 5, 2017.
 The episode is presented in its original presentation, without Muhammad's image being obscured as in later episodes of the series.